Treating KSHV-Associated Multicentric Castleman Disease

 Multicentric Castleman disease (MCD) is a group of rare diseases of the lymphatic system.
 One form is associated with infection by a virus called human herpesvirus 8.
 This virus is also associated with a type of cancer called Kaposi sarcoma, so it is sometimes known as Kaposi sarcoma herpesvirus (KSHV).
 Kaposi sarcoma and KSHV-associated MCD are much more common in people who are infected with the human immunodeficiency virus (HIV).

 People with KSHV-associated MCD often have Kaposi sarcoma, and some treatments for KSHV-associated MCD can make Kaposi sarcoma worse.
-NCI researchers in the HIV and AIDS Malignancy Branch at NCI’s Center for Cancer Research are studying new approaches to treating KSHV-associated MCD and are trying to find better ways to manage it in patients who have both conditions.
+NCI researchers in the Office of HIV and AIDS Malignancy are studying new approaches to treating KSHV-associated MCD and are trying to find better ways to manage it in patients who have both conditions.

 People with KSHV-associated MCD may develop a variety of symptoms, such as low blood-cell counts (cytopenias), low levels of albumin (hypoalbuminemia), fever, fatigue, weight loss and muscle wasting (cachexia), fluid buildup (edema) in the legs and abdomen, and enlarged lymph nodes and spleen.
 Untreated, these inflammatory symptoms can be life threatening.